Your Daily Pharma Scoop: Synergy Must Buy, RedHill Positive Data, CTMX-AMGN Collaboration

 Cesca Therapeutics (KOOL) announced that the U.S. Patent and Trademark Office (USPTO) has issued a Notice of Allowance regarding the company’s pending application for a patent covering its proprietary method for separating rare, therapeutically critical target cells from blood, bone marrow, leukapheresis product, and other cell sources, while maintaining the viability of the cells under asceptic conditions.
 This advanced cell separation technology, known as Buoyancy-Activated Cell Separation, or BACS, is key to the ongoing development of Cesca’s CAR-TXpress platform.
 Shares rose by 20% in premarket on increased volume in response to the announcement.

-Allergan PLC (AGN) said that the FDA has approved its Botox for the temporary improvement of moderate-to-severe forehead lines.
+Allergan PLC said that the FDA has approved its Botox for the temporary improvement of moderate-to-severe forehead lines.
 Botox is already approved for treat "crow's feet" and glabellar lines.
 Allergan's stock, which was still inactive in premarket trade, has tumbled 13.5% over the past three months, to be up just 0.5% year to date

 Analyst Ratings

-Biohaven Pharmaceutical Holding Co Ltd (BHVN): Morgan Stanley reiterates overweight rating reducing target from $47.00 to $38.00; Needham & Company LLC lowers target from $43.00 to $36.00 with buy rating; William Blair reiterates outperform rating.
+Biohaven Pharmaceutical Holding Co.
+Ltd. (BHVN): Morgan Stanley reiterates overweight rating reducing target from $47.00 to $38.00; Needham & Company LLC lowers target from $43.00 to $36.00 with buy rating; William Blair reiterates outperform rating.
 Biohaven had on Oct.
-2, 2017, reported negative topline data from spinocerebellar ataxia (sca) phase 2/3 trial - trigriluzole did not differentiate from placebo on primary endpoint or key secondary outcome.
+2, 2017, reported negative topline data from spinocerebellar ataxia (sca) Phase 2/3 trial - trigriluzole did not differentiate from placebo on primary endpoint or key secondary outcome.

 Dimension Therapeutics (DMTX): Citigroup upgrades from sell to neutral and raises target from $5.50 to $6.00, while Wells Fargo & Company downgrades from outperform to market perform.
 Dimension announced on Oct.
 3, 2017, signing a definitive merger agreement with Ultragenyx (RARE).
 According to terms of the deal, shareholders will receive $6.00 per share for each share of DMTX stock they own.